ben-rogerson/agency-webpack-mix-config/README.md

 ### 3. Update the proxy domain and start adding project files

-This config allows for either static or dynamic templates.
+This config allows for either static or dynamic template sites.
+Dynamic template sites could be ones running Craft, Wordpress, or Laravel.

 #### a) Start a static site

 This option converts the Twig templates in `src/templates` into static Html files and hashes assets during a production build.

-Add the new site to proxy using Valet/Homestead/etc and update the `devProxyDomain` in `webpack.mix.js`, eg:
+Update the `devProxyDomain` in `webpack.mix.js`, eg:

 ```javascript
 const config = {
     devProxyDomain: "http://my-static-site.test",
 }
 ```

-Then run `npm run dev` to start your development server.
+Then add the `devProxyDomain` to Valet/Homestead/etc and run `npm run dev` to start your development server.

 #### b) Start a dynamic site